roxworks/ClipbotReleases/README.md

-Twitch To TikTok
+Clipbot

-This is the repository where all new versions of TTTT will be released!
+This is the repository where all new versions of Clipbot will be released!